antsec/windows-installer/README.md

 * `filebeat`
 * `filebeat\vsafilebeat`
 * `filebeat\configfilebeat`
-* `filebeat\iisfilebeat` (if you use this paramater the parameter /SUPPRESSMSGBOXES is also required)
+* `filebeat\iisfilebeat` (if you use this paramater, the parameter /SUPPRESSMSGBOXES is also required)
 * `packetbeat`
 * `packetbeat\vsapacketbeat`
 * `packetbeat\configpacketbeat`